dht/tim-bridge/README.md

 # TIM-BRIDGE

-is the code that runs on the raspberry pies.
+is the code that runs on the edge devices: the various raspberry pie (Zero, 4B & 5).
 The bridge is designed to be simple.
-For example:
+For example a change like:

 ```json
 {